jlyonsmith/Tson/Website/app/home/tson_format.md

 ![QuotedString](images/QuotedString.png)

-Within a quoted string any text is valid except `\` and `"`.
-A double quote (`"`) may be included by using the standard JSON control sequence `\"`.
+Within a quoted string any text is valid except backslash (`\`) and double quote (`"`).
+Double quotes may be included by using the standard JSON control sequence `\"`.
 See the diagram for the other allowed control sequences.
 Newlines, carriage returns, tabs and forward slashes (`/`) can also be included in the string just by typing them, as your editor allows.
 An empty string is represented by  `""`.

 #### String